msteffan/fundamentals/README.md

 # Overview for Instructors and Producers
 > Fundamentals is our global WDI prework, focused on programming fundamentals, source control, and command line interaction

-The units in this Gitbook include:
+The units in Fundamentals focus on:
-- Think Like a Programmer
+- Command Line
 - Git and Version Control
 - Writing Expressions
 - Control Flow